 The need for care and support at home can arise slowly or swiftly.
 It could be the result of a unexpected accident or a lengthy worsening illness.
 Moreover the loss of ability and independence can be challenging to cope with.
-Additionally, having a stream of outsiders supporting you in your own home may feel invasive and bewildering, not getting the right health and social care services at home can be stressful and may put your health and well-being at risk.
+Additionally, having a stream of outsiders supporting you in your own home may feel invasive and bewildering, not getting the right health and social care services at home can be stressful and may put your health and well-

 At Mountbatton Care we identify these challenges.
 We believe that having information about the roles of home care specialists can help you stay in control and choose what is best for you, the individual.

 District nurses are qualified, registered nurses.
 They give vital health care to people in their own homes.
 A district nurse often visits after a person has been discharged from hospital or when they have a long term medical condition that needs ongoing nursing care.
 In addition to any ongoing treatment, they will teach you and/or your family how to provide the care you need.
 The nurse will also check to see whether you need any other specialist support.
 To give you the best care, district nurses work as part of a team with other health care professionals and with your home care/support service.

 If your health is inhibiting you from doing your usual routine tasks, your doctor may refer you to an occupational therapist.
 Health conditions may include a learning disability, mental health, a physical disability or other complaint.

 The occupational therapist will talk to you about the undertakings that are important to you, what you can do well and where you are facing difficulties.
 Their role is to implement ways to make everyday life easier for you.
 For example, you may have no trouble going out, but could find it hard to dress or to open tins of food or jars, or you could be finding it difficult to get in and out of the bath safely.
 They will explore ways of helping you to do these things.
 They may recommend modifications to your home environment, using special equipment or even approach the task in a different way.